fukamachi/smart-buffer/README.markdown

-# smart-io
+# smart-buffer

-Smart-io provides an output buffer which changes the destination depending on content size.
+Smart-buffer provides an output buffer which changes the destination depending on content size.

 * In-memory buffer for small data
 * Temporary files on disk for big data

 In-memory buffer is fast to read/write, however, it consumes much memory if the data can be large.
 On the other hand, files on disk are slower.
-Smart-io would be useful when the buffer must satisfy these two contradicting demands.
+Smart-buffer would be useful when the buffer must satisfy these two contradicting demands.

 ## Usage